Course details / Mental Health and HIV[e]Education

 About this course

-Despite the fact that extensive research repeatedly demonstrates that there is a relationship between HIV and psychiatric problems, this topic is rarely addressed in existing care and treatment programs.
+Extensive research has repeatedly demonstrated that there is a relationship between HIV and psychiatric problems.
+However, this topic is rarely addressed in existing care and treatment programs.
 The aim of the Mental Health[e]Education program is to provide healthcare workers with complete and up-to-date information on numerous aspects of HIV/AIDS and mental health issues.

 Who is this course for?